zoharcohavy/simulations/README.md

 Greenberg, G.J.
 (UCLA) - Taught me some real nice philosophy

-Andrew flynn (UCLA) - Taught me i need to calm down sometimes, and also we talked lots of philosophy
+Andrew flynn (UCLA) - Taught me i need to calm down sometimes (in a nice way), and also we talked lots of philosophy

-Last but definetely not least, Moya Mazorow (SMC) - Taught me... well, I had no idea what she was saying half the time, but it was fun, and she was the best math teacher I had because she was good at grading.
-She was actually perfect at grading, other teachers in the math department need to learn from her *cough *cough.
-Sorry, something got stuck in my throat.
-Zhang, L. (UCLA) - Not sure what she taught me, I thought she was messing with me the whole time and im only like 3 weeks into her class so far, haha.
+Last but definetely not least, Moya Mazorow (SMC) - Taught me some mathematical proof stuff.
+But more importantly, set theory.

 And finally, would like to thank some of my friends who I worked with, well, its not like they helped me that much but I really did need someones company, so thank you Catalina, Angel the Hyrax whisperer, and Perla, for being my friends.

+And finally finally, my jiu jitsu instructors, Alex, Royce, and Kris.
+Mostly Alex because he mentioned tool to me and then got me into playing guitar.
+Which helped me a ton in summer (2019) of my life because I got to smoke weed and play guitar every day.
+Its weird because I was suffering quite a bit of depression at the time and could barely get myself to the jiu jitsu mat.
+Every moment of existence at the time was just the worst kind of torture for me, but at least I got to forget all that for 5 minutes while I was rolling.

+And thanks wendell for being nice to me when I showed you one of the first simulations I made.
+Showing people my work would have been so much easier if people were more like you.